Choosing the Right Divorce Lawyer for You

 Some Texas family law firms advertise a flat fee for divorce cases, but they end up charging additional fees that can inflate your total cost.
 Make sure you understand the fee structure when speaking with a prospective attorney, and ask if there are ways that you can reduce the costs associated with your case.

-If you’re in need of compassionate, skilled and knowledgeable legal help with a Texas divorce or custody dispute, contact the Houston law offices of Maria S. Lowry at 713-850-8859.
+If you’re in need of compassionate, skilled and knowledgeable legal help with a Texas divorce or custody dispute, contact divorce lawyer, Maria S. Lowry at 713-850-8859.